-Joe Hampton started as a punk rocker in the late seventies.
-He played at famous New York punk clubs with his band Joe Hampton and the Mindless Members.
+Joe Hampton started playing music in clubs in the late seventies.
+He played at famous New York clubs with his band Joe Hampton and the Mindless Members.
 They appeared at C.B.G.B.'s, Max's Kansas City and The Mudd Club.
 The Mindless Members also played other NYC clubs as well as many east end clubs.
 In 1980 Joe Hampton recorded the single titled Dogs In Traffic and he hosted one of the first cable music video shows in New Jersey called Cable Rock.

 Through the eighties Joe Hampton played with an off-the-wall group called The Phantoms of the Opera.
 They did some sensational shows at the Parrish Art Museum, The Hansom House and other spots in the Hamptons.
 The Phantoms recorded hundreds of songs written by Joe and Matt Wellen and also artist/musician Aage Bjerring, a.k.a.
 Howard Boring.
 In 1986 Joe Hampton's song Phone To Rome was included on the compilation album The Bands That Ate New York.
 In the late eighties, Joe published three books: two books of his poems and illustrations by Matt Wellen and a book of zany cartoons about a vacuum cleaner salesman called Vacuums.
 Around the same time, Joe played drums and sang in two other groups, Cold Comfort and The Jim Turner Band.